 By providing vitamin C in your dog’s supplement, you know they’ll always have it when they need it.

-The vitamin C in our Active Adult Pro supplement is in Calcium Ascorbate form, which makes it gentle on the digestive system and highly absorbable.
+The vitamin C in Calcium Ascorbate form makes it gentle on the digestive system and highly absorbable.

 For adult dogs, vitamin C helps them maintain healthy collagen levels while promoting a strong immune system and protecting the body from free radicals.